On this page

 Sick pay

-Your employer may also have their own sick pay scheme, and you should check directly with them.
+Your employer may also have their own sick pay scheme.
+You should check directly with them.

 Find out more about Statutory Sick Pay (gov.uk)